Envirometrix/PredictiveSoilMapping/main.md

 ### Can terrestrial inventory programs be renewed and revived?

-One of our key hopes (which we especially promote through the OpenGeoHub Foundation), is to contribute to a discussion of how comprehensive terrestrial resource inventory programs (or equivalent frameworks) might be re-imagined, re-designed, re-invented, re-implemented and renewed at
+One of our key hopes (which we especially try to achieve through the OpenGeoHub Foundation), is to contribute to a discussion of how comprehensive terrestrial resource inventory programs (or equivalent frameworks) might be re-imagined, re-designed, re-invented, re-implemented and renewed at